muldjord/skyscraper/ARTWORK.md

 ...
 </artwork>
 ```
 This node is the document base node.
 It contains all other nodes.
-Keep it like this.
+Don't change or delete it.

 ### 'output' node(s) (Optional)
 ```